Munster Senior Club Football Championship

 The Munster Senior Club Football Championship (known for sponsorship reasons as the AIB Munster GAA Football Senior Club Championship) is an annual Gaelic football competition for the champion clubs of each county.
 It has been organised by the Munster Council of the Gaelic Athletic Association since 1964.

 The series of games are played during the autumn and winter months with the final usually being played in late November.
 The prize for the winning team is the O'Connor Cup.
 The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 The Munster Championship is an integral part of the wider All-Ireland Senior Club Football Championship.
 The winners of the Munster final join the champions of Connacht, Leinster and Ulster in the semi-finals of the All-Ireland Senior Club Championship.

 Six clubs currently participate in the Munster Championship.
 The title has been won at least once by 16 different teams.
 The all-time record-holders are Nemo Rangers who have won 17 championship titles.

-The current holders are St Finbarr's.
+The current holders are Dr Crokes.

-The championship
+History

 Overview

 The Munster Championship is a single elimination tournament – a team is eliminated after their first defeat.
 The fixtures are determined by a random draw and there is no seeding.

 Each match is played as a single leg.
 If a match is drawn, two ten-minute periods of extra time are played.
 If the match is still level after extra time a replay takes place and so on until the game is won.

 Format

+Championship format

 Quarter-finals: Four teams contest this round.
 The two winning teams advance directly to the semi-finals.
 The two losing teams are eliminated from the championship.

 Semi-finals: Four teams contest this round.
 The two winning teams advance directly to the final.
 The two losing teams are eliminated from the championship.

 Final: The final is contested by the two semi-final winners.